-The National Gamebird Survey – 2021
+The National Gamebird Survey – 2021 to present

 To promote the conservation of indigenous gamebirds and their habitat through sustainable utilisation – SA Wingshooters is again asking its members to participate in the National Gamebird Survey which is basically the resurrection of the 1996 survey.
 This will not only provide us with valuable information as to the present status of the gamebirds but will also provide us with comparison numbers from 1996.
 Do your part for the conservation of our gamebirds…

 On a year-to-year basis, there is a lack of knowledge regarding the national status and trends of our gamebirds populations on which effective policy decisions, legislation and management should be based.

 Following a National Council decision, SA Wingshooters now has the task of building up a national network of field observers to cover at least each bio climatic zone in the country.
 This network, in collaboration with other surveys, will operate through a central data bank and will enable us to monitor population trends on a regional and national basis.
 This will not only aid legislation and forecasts for the hunting season but will also identify problem areas pro-actively.
 It will also prevent unfounded assumptions from the anti hunting and animal rightist brigade.

 Field observers can be any farmer, conservationist, birdwatcher, hunter, gundog owner, and falconer etc. who spends some time in the veld.
 It will be required of each field observer to complete a simple data sheet of his/her region once a year and send it through to Wingshooters.
 There will be two categories of field observers and each observer can choose in which he wants to be.
 In the first category all observations can be done while hunting or working dogs.
 The observer simply lists the species of gamebirds encountered during the day in the region together with his/her impressions of whether the birds are scare or abundant and whether they had a good or bad breeding season.